avineeth/gyan/core_java.md

 ```
 - Answer: It will not execute finally block.
 The program will be terminated

+### Checked vs Unchecked Exceptions in Java
+- In Java, there two types of exceptions:
+- Checked: are the exceptions that are checked at compile time.
+If some code within a method throws a checked exception, then the method must either handle the exception or it must specify the exception using throws keyword.
+Example - FileNotFoundException, IOException
+- Unchecked are the exceptions that are not checked at compiled time.
+In C++, all exceptions are unchecked, so it is not forced by the compiler to either handle or specify the exception.
+It is up to the programmers to be civilized, and specify or catch the exceptions.
+In Java exceptions under **Error and RuntimeException** classes are unchecked exceptions, everything else under throwable is checked.

+  Throwable
+    /  \
+Error  Exception
+         /   \
+    (checked) RuntimeException

 ## What Is the Static Keyword in Java?

 - In Java, a static member is a member of a class that isn’t associated with an instance of a class.
 Instead, the member belongs to the class itself.
 As a result, you can access the static member without first creating a class instance.